jq-rs/talk-to-genie/README.md

 ## Proposal Overview

-An AI called "Genie" can be called out and discussed over a chat after reclaiming a license via zkApp.
+An AI called "Genie" can be called out and discussed over a chat after claiming a license via zkApp.

 - **Problem:** How to license software or features in a privacy-respecting way easy for the user.
 - **Solution:** Use zkApp combined with zkOracle for software licenses.